tyanyuy3125/Erics-MagicaVoxel-Shaders/README.md

 Copy the .txt files from the `shader` directory in this project to the `shader` directory of your MagicaVoxel installation.

 ## Compatibility
+>Notice: The compatibility issue in older GLSL versions will be think of as bugs, please post them in the issues of the project.

 | Version | Is compatible | Note |
 | ------ | :------: | ------ |
 | 0.98.2 | √ | No world system supported |